Guideline S.5: Animal Habitat Support

 A length of trunk or large limb of felled tree to promote insect-feeding bird habitat and discourage unregulated mountain biking.

 A shallow depression filled with evenly graded sand or gravel, above the toe of the slope to aid birds and small mammals in parasite removal.

 High Risk Surfaces are those surfaces within 50 ft. or less of attractants such as trees, shrubs, prairie, grassland, or open water, or any other condition where multiple transparent or translucent surfaces on the exterior of the project are separated by 20 ft. or more and which can be seen through simultaneously (e.g., a small atrium or glazed corners).

 Lake, pond, river, creek, stormwater pond.

-Provide untreated wooden drilled blocks with holes diameter ranging from 2–10 mm x 80–100 mm deep.
-Provide waterproof roof and mount on solid surface 48 in.
+Untreated wooden drilled blocks with holes diameter ranging from 2–10 mm x 80–100 mm deep, a waterproof roof, and mounted on a solid surface 48 in.
 (1,200 mm.) above ground.
-Replace blocks every 2 years.
+Blocks replaced every 2 years.

 Three-sided, open-framed, wooden fish crib installed directly into stream banks, anchored with steel rods, stone slabs and earth to create artificial cut bank for fish shelter/protection.

 Shelter occupied during winter by a cold-blooded dormant animal.